Fake It Till You Make It: Towards Accurate Near-Distribution Novelty Detection: Introduction

+Apart from these obstacles in extending near-OOD solutions to the near-ND problem, we note that elements of these solutions, which are outlier exposure, and generating anomalous samples adaptively through GANs are both less effective for near-ND.
+It is well known that the performance of outlier exposure (OE) techniques significantly depends on the diversity and distribution shift of the outlier dataset that is used for the training.
+This makes it difficult for OE to be used in the domains such as medical imaging, where it is hard to find accessible real outliers.
+In addition, unfortunately, most GAN models suffer from (1) instability in the training phase, (2) poor performance on high-resolution images, and (3) low diversity of generated samples in the context of ND \cite{salehi2021arae}.
+These challenges have prevented their effective use in ND.

-To address the mentioned challenges, we propose to use a ``non-adversarial'' anomaly data generation method.
-Hence, our second contribution is shedding light on the capabilities of the recently proposed SDE-based generative models \cite{song2020score}, in the ND domain.
-By providing comprehensive experiments and visualizations, we show that a prematurely trained SDE-based model can generate {\it diverse} and {\it non-noisy} near-outliers, which considerably beat samples that are generated by GANs or obtained from the available datasets.
-Interestingly, the methods that employ outlier exposure, such as \cite{hendrycks2019using} and \cite{ruff2019deep}, show a large performance drop of roughly 15\% when faced with our generated anomalous samples.
-This validates our assertion that the outlier exposure technique is incapable of detecting close outlier samples.
+To address the mentioned challenges, we propose to use a ``non-adversarial'' diffusion-based anomaly data generation method, which can estimate the true normal distribution accurately and smoothly over the training time.
+Here, our contribution is to shed light on the capabilities of the recently proposed diffusion models \cite{song2020score}, in making near-distribution synthetic anomalies to be leveraged in the training of ND models.
+By providing comprehensive experiments and visualizations, we show that a prematurely trained SDE-based model can generate {\it diverse}, {\it high quality}, and {\it non-noisy} near-outliers, which considerably beat samples that are generated by GANs or obtained from the available datasets for tuning the novelty detection task.
+The importance of artifact- and noise-free anomalous samples in fine tuning is due to the fact that deep models tend to learn such artifacts as shortcuts, preventing them from generalization to the true essence of the anomalous samples.
 Finally, our last contribution is to show that fine-tuning simple baseline ND methods with the generated samples to distinguish them from the normal data leads to a performance boost for both ND and near-ND.
-The nine benchmark datasets span a wide variety of applications and anomaly granularity.
-Our method achieves state-of-the-art results in the ND setting, and is especially effective for the defined near-ND setting, where we improve over existing work by a large margin up to 6\%.
+We use nine benchmark datasets that span a wide variety of applications and anomaly granularity.
+Our method achieves state-of-the-art results in the ND setting, and is especially effective for the near-ND setting, where we improve over existing work by a large margin of up to 8\% in AUROC.